 15.4.
 Coherence - internal

-The internal coherence within the EGR frame is largely depending on the quality of national statistical business registers, as well as by the process, and the priority rules which are handling in a systematic way the conflicting data coming from different data sources.
+The internal coherence within the EGR frame is based on process checking, and the priority rules which are handling in a systematic way the conflicting data coming from different data sources.
 In these conflicting cases, the agreed priority rules with the national statistical institutes give priority first to the profiling data, then to the business registers data and last to the commercial data source.

 Potential shortcomings are addressed by a data quality program for European statistical business registers aiming at: